TAC Loss of Earnings Benefits and returning to work after a road accident

 Returning to work

-Unlike the workers’ compensation scheme, the law governing road injuries is completely silent when it comes to the obligations of both employees and employers concerning return to work and this can lead to uncertainty for everyone.
+Unlike the workers’ compensation scheme, the law governing road injuries is completely silent when it comes to the obligations of both employees and employers about return to work and this can lead to uncertainty for everyone.

 However, there are many reasons why not all employers can or may be able to continue to provide modified duties on a long-term basis to employees injured in a road accident.
 In these circumstances, the TAC scheme does not contain any measures to protect employment or set out employer obligations to assist in the return to work process.
+You do however have rights both under employment and anti-discrimination laws.

 The TAC can assist with retraining, to help you get a new job if you can’t return to the job you had before the accident.
 Retraining can be in addition to payment of loss of earnings benefits, keeping in mind that these benefits are only payable for a maximum of three years.
-So, if your accident injuries are keeping you from returning to work, please seek advice from a TAC lawyer.